viraptor/ioq3/README.md

   * Huffman decoding for proxy, Man-In-The-Middle always on twitch.tv streaming at no expense to the game server
   * Repacking-as-a-service, uploader for repacking game content
   * Procedurally generated game content and maps
-  * Deferred loading of all game content, entities, models, textures, etc
   * Many mod support, compiling and playing lots of different game types, capture the flag with 3+ teams
   * Campaign mode, playing older engine content and playing as enemy characters, new AI for old enemies
   * Updated WebGL renderer